Skip to content

 Agenstry Conformance Methodology

-The transparent, open specification we apply to every A2A agent in our index.
+The open specification we apply to every A2A agent in our index — including the agents we host ourselves.
+It is the reason an Agenstry score is evidence rather than an opinion: you can re-derive it yourself.
 Implementations may reuse this methodology under CC BY 4.0 with attribution to Agenstry.

 Why publish this